-If your average score for a course is at least 60%, you'll receive a Certificate of Achievement once the course finishes.
+If your average score for a course is at least 60%, you'll receive a FREE Certificate of Achievement once the course finishes.

 While this certificate isn't a formal qualification from your educator, you can use it to demonstrate your interest in and passion for a certain course to potential employers, universities, and other educational institutions.